CodeSeoul/nodejs-course/lesson5/README.md

 ## What are Streams?

-Streams can be readable, writable, or *both* using buffers (a sort of queue) in memory.
+Streams can be readable, writable, or *both* using buffers (a sort of queue or a byte array) in memory.

 ### Anology